GoogleChrome/web.dev/src/site/content/en/learn/html/inline-text/index.md

 The [`<data>`](https://developer.mozilla.org/docs/Web/HTML/Element/data) element links a given piece of content with a machine-readable translation; the element's `value` attribute provides the machine-readable translation of the content of the element.
-If the `<data>` content is time- or date-related, the [`<time>`](https://developer.mozilla.org/docs/Web/HTML/Element/time) element, which represents a specific period in `<time>`. must be used instead.
+If the `<data>` content is time- or date-related, the [`<time>`](https://developer.mozilla.org/docs/Web/HTML/Element/time) element, which represents a specific period in time must be used instead.

 The `<time>` element can include the `datetime` attribute to provide human friendly time and dates in machine-readable format.
-Being machine-readable, the datetime attribute provides useful information for applications such as calendars and search engines.
+Being machine-readable, the `datetime` attribute provides useful information for applications such as calendars and search engines.

 When providing sample output from a program, use the [`<samp>`](https://developer.mozilla.org/docs/Web/HTML/Element/samp) element to enclose the text.
 The browser will generally render this sample or quoted output in monospaced font as well.